kevhunte/Academic-Projects/README.md

 Made programs for fun
 Not all of the Projects are related

-thread-server.py reads wordlist.txt and the client.py is the client side of that application
+Thread-server.py reads wordlist.txt and the client.py is the client side of that application Thread-server can support concurrent clients on a localhost.